-The District 6220 Rotary Youth Exchange high school study abroad program in Northern Wisconsin and the Upper Peninsula of Michigan allows students age 15-18.5 the opportunity to learn a new language, discover another culture, and become global citizens, while unlocking their true potential to:
+The District 6220 Rotary Youth Exchange high school study abroad program in Northern Wisconsin and the Upper Peninsula of Michigan allows high school sophomores, juniors and seniors the opportunity to learn a new language, discover another culture, and become global citizens, while unlocking their true potential to:

 “I can never thank enough Rotary for giving me the chance to live this wonderful experience which I still see as the best year of my life” — Francoise Hoffelinck, Belgium to Marquette, Michigan, 1986-87